oac-tree/oac-tree/doc/index.rst

-Welcome to sequencer's documentation!
+Welcome to oac-tree's documentation!
 =====================================

-**sequencer** is a C++ framework for creating and executing automation procedures.
+**oac-tree** is a C++ framework for creating and executing automation procedures.
 It is developed in the context of the ITER Supervision and Automation System (SUP).